dkajan19/junkyard/README.md

 - **Canvas:** Dynamic time and date display.
 - **Menu Button:** Toggle display of customization menu.
 - **LocalStorage:** Store and retrieve user preferences.

-Feel free to explore and modify the code according to your preferences.